seven days and six nights in the Pearl of the Caribbean

 - All breakfasts, lunches and dinners as per itinerary.

-- All activities, services, speakers and meetings as described in tour itinerary except those noted as “Optional” or “Not included.”
+- All activities and services, as described in tour itinerary except those noted as “Optional” or “Not included.”

-- Air-conditioned coach transportation and a Cuban professional driver dedicated to your group.
+- Air-conditioned transportation and a Cuban professional driver dedicated to you.

-- As a GRTC member you will receive ongoing travel support from the Global Relations team before and after your stay.
+- You will receive ongoing travel support from the GR team before and after your stay.

 - Emergency collect call access to the United States while in Cuba.